-Financial Group Galicia S.A. has a formally approved Code of Ethics that guides its policies and activities, it considers aspects related to Risk and Capital Allocation Committee business objectivity and conflict of interest and how the collaborator It is in charge of approving and analyzing the allocation of capital, should act when identifying a breach of the Code of Ethics. setting risk policies and monitoring the Bank's risk.
+Financial Group Galicia S.A. has a formally approved Code of Ethics that guides its policies and activities, it considers aspects related to business objectivity and conflict of interest and how the collaborator should act when identifying a breach of the Code of Ethics.

-Banco Galicia y Buenos Aires S.A.U.
+Banco Galicia v Buenos Aires S.A.U.